The 20/20 Experience – 2 of 2: Release

+Promotion

 Singles

 "Take Back the Night" was released as the album's lead single on July 12, 2013, after being teased in a video two days before.
 It was made available for digital download on the iTunes Store along with the album's pre-order.
 The music video for "Take Back the Night" was shot on July 18, 2013, in New York City and released on July 30, 2013.
 It was directed by Jeff Nicholas, Jonathan Craven and Darren Craig; the first two previously directed the music video for "Tunnel Vision" from The 20/20 Experience (2013).
 Commercially, it was a moderate success and managed to reach the top 40 positions in eight countries.
 It reached number 29 on the US Billboard Hot 100, and number 22 on the UK Singles Chart.

 "TKO" was released as the second single from the album on September 20, 2013.
 The music video was released on October 29, 2013.
-It was directed by Ryan Reichenfeld and Timberlake's love interest in the video is played by Riley Keough.
+It was directed by Ryan Reichenfeld, and Timberlake's love interest in the video is played by Riley Keough.
 The single reached number 37 on the US Billboard Hot 100, and number 58 on the UK Singles Chart.

-"Not a Bad Thing" was released to radio as the third official single off the album on February 25, 2014.
+"Not a Bad Thing" was released to radio as the third official single from the album on February 25, 2014; the album version has an included hidden track entitled "Pair of Wings".
 The song peaked at number 8 on the Billboard Hot 100 and topped the Mainstream Top 40.

-"Drink You Away" was released to country radio stations on November 23, 2015, following a positive reception of Timberlake's performance of the song at the 2015 Country Music Association Awards with Chris Stapleton.
+"Drink You Away" was released to country radio on November 23, 2015, following a positive reception of Timberlake's performance of the song at the 2015 Country Music Association Awards with Chris Stapleton.

-Promotion
+Tour

-To promote The 20/20 Experience and 2 of 2, Timberlake announced on May 5, 2013, that he would embark on The 20/20 Experience World Tour, his second concert tour on a global scale.
+To promote The 20/20 Experience and 2 of 2, Timberlake announced on May 5, 2013, that he would embark on The 20/20 Experience World Tour, his second global concert tour.
 Promoted primarily by AEG Live, the tour started on October 31, 2013, in Montreal, just two months after the Legends of the Summer tour concluded.
 Twenty-two additional dates were announced across Canada and the United States, ending on February 16, 2014, in Chicago, Illinois.
 Timberlake's official website noted that additional dates in Europe, South America, and Australia would follow.